Breastfeeding works on a simple supply and demand principle.

 There is, however, some evidence to suggest that a certain population may have their milk supply decrease.

-Also, some studies have found that fenugreek has decreased the blood sugar in some infants, as well as caused undue gas in infants.
+Also, some studies have found that fenugreek has decreased blood sugar in some infants and caused undue gas in infants.

 7. Nuts